Medical Student Resources

 Yearlong Research

 This is optional.
 Students take a 12 month leave of absence from SOM enrollment.
-The experience must be 12 months must be contiguous.
+The experience must be 12 months and must be contiguous.
 Students apply for funding through UCSF and selection is competitive based on a review of applications.
 More information on funding here

 Summer Explore Project Examples